mcagalj/HCI-2021-22/HCI labs/Setting up GitHub repository.md

         ```

     - To exclude processing - *prettifying* - irrelevant files you can ignore them by adding them to `.prettierignore` file.
-    - To configure prettier formatting, please check to [Prettier playground](https://prettier.io/playground/).
+    - To configure prettier formatting, please check [Prettier playground](https://prettier.io/playground/).